-Exhibit A: Project plans, 8 sheets, drawn by Jim Mosgrove, Architect, dated 12/1/05.
-Engineered drawings, 5 sheets, drawn by Michael Beautz, and dated 1/24/06.
-Landscape plan, 1 sheet, drawn by Michael Arnone, Landscape Architect, and dated 11/29/05.
+Exhibit A: Project plans, 8 sheets, drawn by Jim Mosgrove, Architect, dated 6/30/06.
+Preliminary Improvement plans and surveys, 5 sheets, drawn by Michael Beautz, and dated July 2006.
+Landscape plan, 1 sheet, drawn by Michael Arnone, Landscape Architect, dated 2/7/06.
+Shoring plans, 6 sheets, drawn by Buchanan Engineering, dated 2/23/06.

 - I. This permit authorizes the construction of a three-story single-family dwelling.
-Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicantiowner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - C. Obtain a Grading Permit from the Santa Cruz County Building Official. - D. The owner shall execute the attached WAIVER, INDEMNIFICATION, BONDING, AND INSURANCE AGREEMENT with the County (see Attachment 1 to the conditions of approval) and meet all requirements therein.
-This agreement will require the applicant owner to obtain and maintain Comprehensive Personal Liability (or equivalent) or Owner's Landlord and Tenant Liability Insurance coverage (as appropriate) of \$1,000,000 plus an additional \$1,000,000 of excess coverage per single-family dwelling.
+Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant'owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - C. Obtain a Grading Permit from the Santa Cruz County Building Official. - D. The owner shall execute the attached WAIVER, INDEMNIFICATION, BONDING, AND INSURANCE AGREEMENT with the County (see Attachment 1 to the conditions of approval) and meet all requirements therein.
+This agreement will require the applicant'owner to obtain and maintain Comprehensive Personal Liability (or equivalent) or Owner's Landlord and Tenant Liability Insurance coverage (as appropriate) of \$1,000,000 plus an additional \$1,000,000 of excess coverage per single-family dwelling.
 Proof of insurance shall be provided. - II.
-Prior to issuance of a Building Permit the applicantiowner shall: - A. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder). - B. Submit a detailed construction plan following the recommendations of the project soils engineer.
+Prior to issuance of a Building Permit the applicant'owner shall: - A. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder). - B. Submit a detailed construction plan following the recommendations of the project soils engineer.
 The plan shall indicate the shoring plan, the phases of excavation, five foot maximum height for temporarily unsupported cuts, plan to work from the top down, and requirements for the project geotechnical engineer to be on site during excavation.
 The construction plan shall not be submitted without an accompanying letter from the project geotechnical engineer approving the plan. - C. Submit final architectural plans for review and approval by the Planning Department.
 The final plans shall be in substantial compliance with the plans marked Exhibit "A" on file with the Planning Department.
 Any changes from the approved Exhibit "A" for this development permit on the plans submitted for the Building Permit must be clearly called out and labeled by standard architectural methods to indicate such changes.
 Any changes that are not properly called out and labeled will not be authorized by any Building Permit that is issued for the proposed development.
 The final plans shall include the following additional information: